d3/d3-scale/README.md

 * *scale*.domain and *scale*.range make defensive copies.

-* *time*.ticks and *utcTime*.ticks no longer takes an [time interval](https://github.com/d3/d3-time) as an argument but instead takes an optional internal name, such as `"seconds"`.
+* *time*.ticks, *time*.nice, *utcTime*.ticks and *utcTime*.nice no longer takes an [time interval](https://github.com/d3/d3-time) as an argument but instead takes an optional internal name, such as `"seconds"`.
 For a UTC time scale, this will use the corresponding UTC time interval.

 * *time*.tickFormat and *utcTime*.tickFormat now accept an optional specifier as an alias for d3-time-format’s format and utcFormat functions.